ambertheddy/SQL/README.md

 # Amber Thedford SQL Portfolio

-First SQL Portfolio
-Welcome to my Portfolio !
-Please explore my navigation of SQL through my files.
+## Welcome to my SQL Portfolio !!!
+This code repository displays examples of SQL I've written.
+Feel free to look around and leave a comment with feedback.